There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 In the Settings dialog, under Program Options | Files, you can specify the folder to store automatic saves.

 You can change the pattern style of an existing hatch in the Properties panel:

 - Choose Pattern name in the Properties panel

 - Click the Browse button to select a different hatch pattern in the Hatch Pattern palette

 Changing a hatch pattern quickly.

 51 Measure Your Drawing

-Use the tools on the Inquiry toolbar to measure the distance between two points, to find the area of closed entity, or to read the x,y,z coordinates of a point.
+Use the tools on the Inquiry toolbar to measure the distance between two points, to find the area of a closed entity, or to read the x,y, and z coordinates of a point.